module.server

 : Callable[Concatenate[str, P], R]

+The decorated server function.
 A function that takes a module id (as a string) as its first argument, followed by any arguments expected by fn.
 When called, it will register the module’s server logic in a namespaced context.
+The function signature of fn will have been modified to remove input, output, and session, and to prepend a new id parameter.

 See Also